Updated July 7, 2023

 - These are more expensive than basic but less costly than comprehensive

 - For example, Lily purchases a house at $1,500,000 and immediately buys fire insurance.
 After a few years, the house catches fire, and she claims the insurance.
-Even if the property’s current value is $1,000,000, the company will have to pay her $1,500,000 if she claims the amount.
+Even if the property’s current value is $1,000,000, the company must pay her $1,500,000 if she claims the amount.

 - People who build houses with numerous valuables (paintings, antiques, etc.) should opt for this policy.